 Let us consider a nanosphere of radius $a$, with a point-like magnetic dipole moment~\footnote{We can justify the point-like dipole moment if the external magnetic field is nearly constant over the size of the nanosphere, see~\cite{Elahi:2024dbb}.}.
 We will generalise our results to finite volumes by employing the Clausius-Mossotti relation.
 Let us consider the force acting on a diamagnetic nanosphere due to external magnetic and electric fields, also writen in the component form,\cite{Zangwill_2012}:

 where $\textbf{m}$ is the magnetic dipole moment.
-Where $k=(x,y,z)$, respectively, and $\epsilon_{ijk}$ is Levi-Civita~\footnote{ In the previous study~\cite{Zhang:2025fxs}, we neglected the second contribution in Eq.~\ref{eq:fx}.
-However, it turns out that the second contribution dominates over the first, and here we compare the results of the two papers. }.
+Where $k=(x,y,z)$, respectively, and $\epsilon_{ijk}$ is Levi-Civita~\footnote{ In the previous study~\cite{Zhang:2025fxs}, we neglected the second contribution in Eq.~(\ref{eq:fx}).
+However, it turns out that the second contribution dominates over the first, and here we compare the results of the two papers. } \footnote{A steady electric field will not exert force on a magnetic dipole.
+However, a time-dependent electric field induces a magnetic field through Maxwell-Ampere law, $\nabla \times \textbf{B}=\frac{1}{c^2} \frac{\partial \textbf{E}}{\partial t}$, so it would contribute to a force acting on a magnetic dipole.}.
 The magnetic dipole moment can be written in $ m_j = \alpha B_j$, where $\alpha$ depends on the magnetic polarizability.
-For a NV-centered nanodiamond, $\alpha $ is a complex entity and depends on the frequency and the lectronic spin resonance of the NV spin,~see~\cite{Eisenach:2021}.
-Now, let us assume that the nanodiamond is present in the external electric and the magnetic field, which can be recast in terms of the creation and annihilation operators
+For an NV-centered nanodiamond, $\alpha $ is a complex entity and depends on the frequency and the electronic spin resonance of the NV spin,~see~\cite{Eisenach:2021}.
+Now, let us assume that the nanodiamond is present in the external electric the magnetic fields, which can be recast in terms of the creation and annihilation operators

 Where $\textbf{e}_{\textbf{k} \lambda, k}$ is the polarization vector unit in $k-$direction.
 The $a_{\textbf{k} \lambda},~a^{\dagger}_{\textbf{k} \lambda}$ are the photon annihilation and the creation operators.
 Their commutation relations are given by: